adobe/aepsdk-roku/Documentation/api-reference.md

 ```

 - `@param xdmData as object : the XDM data of type "media.sessionStart"`
-- `@param configuration as object : the session-level configurationr`
+- `@param configuration as object : the session-level configuration`

 > [!NOTE]
 > If the ping interval is not set, the default interval of `10 sec` will be used.